Q40 (motherboard): Hardware

 The Q40 and Q60 motherboards were designed by Peter Graf of Germany and manufactured by D&D Systems of the United Kingdom.

 Peter Graf designed it to fit any standard AT form factor computer case, although D&D later sold it as complete, fully assembled computer.

 The Q40 consists of a sub-AT form factor board comprising a 40 MHz 68040 processor, 1 MiB of video RAM, and several PLDs implementing a QL-compatible video display generator, an ISA bus, stereo 20 kHz audio DACs and an AT keyboard interface.
 Floppy disk, ATA hard disk, RS-232 and Centronics printer port interfaces are provided by an ISA "multi-I/O" card in one of the two ISA slots provided.
 Up to 32 MiB of FPM or EDO RAM can be installed in two 72-pin SIMM slots.
 Also included are sockets for two ROM devices, 2 kiB of non-volatile RAM and a real-time clock.
 Both of the QL's standard video modes are supported, plus two extended modes: 512×256 or 1024×512 pixels with 16-bit colour.
 The Q40 board was produced in limited quantities before being superseded by the Q40i; essentially a Q60 board with a 40 MHz 68040.

 The Q60 became available in 1999.
 It is a revised board with a 66 MHz 68060 (Q60/66) or 80 MHz 68LC060 (Q60/80) processor and support for up to 128 MiB of RAM.

+In 2013 Peter Graf announced that he was working on the Q68, a FPGA based QL compatible single board computer.
+The Q68 was first presented to the public in April 2014 and became available in autumn 2017.
+It is produced and marketed by Derek Stewart (of former D&D Systems).